stagerightlabs/laravel-jwt-server/readme.md

 ## A note on CORS and CSRF Protection

 As you [can see here](https://github.com/SRLabs/laravel-vue-jwt/blob/master/laravel/app/Http/Middleware/VerifyCsrfToken.php#L15), we are explicitly disabling Laravel's built-in CSRF protection for the API endpoints.
 To compensate for that, we use the [barryvdh/laravel-cors](https://packagist.org/packages/barryvdh/laravel-cors) package to set up a Cross Origin Resource Sharing whitelist.
-In this case we use the "FRONTEND_URL" value from the `.env` settings as the whitelisted domain.
+In this case we use the `CORS_URL` value from the `.env` settings as the white-listed domain.